filamerce/filament-translatable/README.md

 #### Setting the locale display name

-By default, the prefix/suffix locale display name is generated by locale code and enclosed in parentheses, "()".
+By default, the prefix/suffix locale display name is generated from the locale code and enclosed in parentheses, "()".
 You may customize this using the `preformLocaleLabelUsing()` method:

 ```php
 use Filamerce\FilamentTranslatable\Forms\Component\Translations;